-There are groups filled with people who have suffered a loss like you have.
-Search the Internet for a group that will meet your needs.
+There are support groups filled with people who have suffered a loss as you have.
+Search the internet for a group that will meet your needs.
 See if there are gatherings for those who have lost a child, parent, or sibling in your area.

 Ultimately, the holidays are all about your family and dear friends.
 Their help and support will comfort you immensely during your time of grief.
 Accept their help, spend time with them, enjoy their presence and cherish every moment.
 They will also be there with you to honor and remember your loved one in whatever way you see fit.
 While the holidays are guaranteed to be tough, there will still be much love and joy.